Thunfischpirat/SpokenDigits/README.md

 ## Dataset
 The dataset contains 3000 audio clips of spoken digits (0-9) in English in `.wav` format it can be found in the folder `speech_data`.
 The total size of the dataset is 26Mb.
-The file `SDR_metadata.tsv` contains information such as the labels of the audio clips and to whether they are used for trainig, evaluation or testing.
+The file `SDR_metadata.tsv` contains information such as the labels of the audio clips and to whether they are used for training, evaluation or testing.

 ## Installation
 The Python version used in our project is 3.9.13.
 You can use poetry to install the dependencies.
 To install poetry, run the following command: